Friday, 29 June 2018

 About a kilometre further along, the road crossed a railway line and entered the town of Lezoux.

-The main street was a canyon of shops and we got a bag of croissants at a boulangerie before arriving at a pleasant looking bar, which had a shady terrace with a young plane tree.
-It was a couple of hours since our last breakfast, so we were ready for another one.
+The main street was a canyon of shops and we got a bag of croissants at a boulangerie before arriving at a pleasant looking bar, whose terrace was shaded by a young plane tree.
+A couple of hours had gone past since our last breakfast, so we were ready for another one.

 Once again our fellow drinkers were chatty – they probably do not get a lot of wandering walkers in this part of the country.

-We left Lezoux by the main road but soon branched off on a much smaller one, which veered towards a thick patch of forest.
+We left Lezoux by the main road but soon branched off on a much smaller one, which turned towards a thick patch of forest.

 At the edge of this forest was a gypsy camp, with the usual caravans, washing lines, dogs, lounging adults and tumbling children.

-The dusty forest road came to an intersection, and we turned to cross the mighty A89, the source of the increasing roar that we had been hearing.
+The dusty forest road came to an intersection, where we turned left and crossed the mighty A89, the source of the increasing roar that we had been hearing.

 I was very pleased to finish the day’s walk because my blisters were being a nuisance.

-With this in mind we began to think of shortening the long day that was coming up after tomorrow, by staying in a hotel half-way (at Randan).
+With this in mind we began to think of shortening the long day (32 kms) that was coming up the day after tomorrow.
+We could do this by staying in a hotel halfway, at the town of Randan.

 The village of Pont-Astier had seen better days and was little more than a line of empty, peeling houses along the road.